See what’s inside Poplar Hill, an abandoned mansion most famously owned by the Dunnington family in rural Virginia.

 I couldn’t believe my eyes.
 After driving for many miles in lake effect snow, I came upon Old Hickory in Coudersport, Pennsylvania.
 Work has started to restore this long-neglected landmark into a bed-and-breakfast.

-This stunning Gothic Revival residence in Ithaca, New York was constructed in 1880.
-For many years, the long-vacant property served as Turback’s Restaurant which closed in 1997.
+This stunning Gothic Revival residence in Ithaca, New York, was constructed in 1880.
+The long-vacant property served as Turback’s Restaurant for many years, and it closed in 1997.
 It was previously Chef Yeppi Presents and the Gables Inn restaurants.

 An outstanding residence in the center of Coudersport, Pennsylvania, Old Hickory, has been abandoned for nearly 30 years.